vertica/spark-connector/README.md

 `spark-submit --master spark://spark:7077 --conf "spark.driver.extraClassPath={$SPARK_HOME}/conf/" --deploy-mode cluster app-assembly.jar --class Main` where `{$SPARK_HOME}` is the `$SPARK_HOME` directory on the worker node.

+## Additional guides

+For information on how to configure Kerberos and TLS with the connector, see the KerberosUserManual.md and TLSConfiguration.md files in the root of this repository.

 ## Limitations

 The connector supports versions of Spark between 3.0 and 3.1.1.